hgh-esn/Plg_System_noHitCounts/README.md

-# Stops the Joomla article-hitcounter for users, groups and bots
+# Stops the article-hitcounter for bots, specific users and/or acl-groups.